Yosolita1978/SandwichClub/README.md

 Design the layout for the detail activity so the different elements display in a sensible way.
 Implement the JSON parsing in JsonUtils so it produces a Sandwich Object that can be used to populate the UI that you designed.

+# Author
+Hi!
+My name is Cristina Rodriguez and I am a software engineer.
+I received training from Hackbright Academy, an engineering bootcamp for women in San Francisco (graduation: March 2017).
+I'm now a recipient of the 2018 Grow Scholarship from Google and Udacity for Android Basics.
+I used to work as a project manager in a software company and there I got interested in learning Python and being able to create my own software projects.
+I'm currently seeking a front-end developer role in the Greater Seattle Area.
+If you have a role that I should hear about, feel free to email yosola at gmail.